Roasted Pumpkin Soup

 Pumpkins are for more than just carving, pies and lattes!
-While making a pumpkin pie is as easy as running to the store to buy a can of purée, and carving just means looking for the biggest and baddest one, cooking with pumpkin means being a little bit more adventurous, and this Spiced Pumpkin Soup does just that.
+While making a pumpkin pie is as easy as running to the store to buy a can of purée, and carving just means looking for the biggest and baddest one, cooking with pumpkin means being a little bit more adventurous, and this roasted pumpkin soup does just that.

 When cooking with pumpkin, you can treat it like any other winter squash; simply slice it open, remove the seeds and roast, steam or bake it.
 Not only is the pumpkin flesh great for soups and stews, but the seeds make a healthy snack or soup topping.
 Simply bake them in the oven for a crispy, crunchy and savoury snack.

-The spices in this soup are a suggested starting point.
+The spices in this roasted pumpkin soup are a suggested starting point.
 If you love spice, you can amp it up by adding more, or if you prefer less spice, you can dial them back for a more subtle flavour.
-I’ve simply used broth in the recipe as the pumpkin is very creamy itself.

 - 1.5kg-2kg edible pumpkin

 - 1 yellow onion, diced

 - 1 teaspoon ground coriander

 - Roast the pumpkin.
 Keeping the flesh on, cut the pumpkin in half vertically and remove the seeds from each side.
 Once seeds have been removed, cut the pumpkin halves into two to make quarter slices.

 - Place pumpkin on a baking tray and roast in the oven for 35-40 minutes until tender.